lazysquirrellabs/TTG/README.md

 ## Samples
 The package contains three samples:
-- Display: this sample generates five hand-picked terrains with different characteristic.
+- Display: this sample generates five hand-picked terrains with different characteristics.
 It's a great display of how the materials used by the terrains might influence its mood.
 This sample was used to generate the looping GIF at the top of this page.
 - Randomizer: this sample simply repeatedly creates completely random terraced terrains.
 It's a great display of the tool's capabilities and the different types of terrains it can create.
 - Parameters test: this sample repeatedly creates random terraced terrains that can be somewhat customized.
 It's a great tool to quickly test generation parameters.
 Play with the values in the `TerrainGeneratorController` component attached to the `Generator` game object to see how the parameters affect the generated terrains.